Neinndall/DBDAudioRenamer/README.md

 # DBDAudioRenamer
-It is a tool for Dead by Daylight that can extract UE4 files and rename audio files based on XML files.
+Tool made for dead by daylight, which u can extract files from UE4 and rename the audio files based on XML files!

 # What do you need?
 - [Python v3.9.0](https://www.python.org/ftp/python/3.10.0/python-3.10.0-amd64.exe)